How to Make Clear Ice?

 What is the best water to use?

-Achieving clear ice does not require boiled, purified or any specially prepared water.
+Achieving clear ice does not require boiled, purified, boiled water, room temperature water, or any other specially prepared water.
 The trick to getting a crystal clear result comes down to directional freezing using a quality clear ice system.
 From a taste perspective, however, this is completely subjective.
 If you like the taste of your home tap water, then that’s completely acceptable to use for your clear ice.
 If you prefer filtered or purified water to drink, then by all means stay consistent with your ice.

 Does clear ice taste better?